Deugz/nb-master/_build/html/_sources/intro.md

 My name is  [Vincent Deguin](https://50.open.ac.uk/photography/vincent) and I am an Astrophysics PhD student at the Open University (as of 1st of August 2022).
 My PhD focus on **Experimenting with the earliest stages of planet formation** and I am particulary interested in understanding the key role that ice (coating interstellar dust grains) plays in that respect (both from a physical and chemical point of view).
 I have an insatiable appetite for Open Science, that is unfortunately overlooked by the scientific community.
 This web-site is an attempt to make the outputs of my scientific journey as **open, accesible and reproducible** as possible, and is dived in 3 main sections:

 ::::{grid} 3
 :::{grid-item-card}
 :link: Research/Research_Main.html
 **Research** <span style="float: right">&#10024;</span>
 ^^^

-A place where I intend to share my research outputs
+A place where I intend to share my research outputs in a creative and open access format because, I don' really like to do things "by the book" (especially when they involve paying to publish behind a paywall using a boring template).

 :::
 :::{grid-item-card}